-- After meetings are held with both the course instructor and Faculty Director/chair and is not resolved, the student would submit a report to the grade appeal site, detailing the reasons for the appeal.
-The student would then meet with The Office of Academic Excellence to hear the dispute.
-Use the link below, to schedule a meeting with the Office of Academic Excellence:https://calendly.com/academic excellence - If it is determined the dispute cannot be resolved to satisfaction, a formal committee can be called to hear the complaint.
-Student grade appeals must be processed, by commencement, in the regular semester immediately following the issuance of the grade in dispute (fall or spring commencements only), regardless of whether the student is enrolled at the university. - In instances of a conflict of interest, for example if the teaching faculty and Faculty Director are the same person, if a resolution cannot be reached, the student should continue to escalate the grievance procedure to the next level.
+- If after meetings are held with both the course instructor and Faculty Director/Department Chair, the appeal is not resolved, the student would submit a report to the grade appeal site, detailing the reasons for the appeal and identifying under which grounds (from above) the appeal falls.
+The student would then meet with the Office of Academic Excellence to hear the dispute.
+Use the link below to schedule a meeting with the Office of Academic Excellence: https://calendly.com/academic_excellence - If it is determined the dispute cannot be resolved to satisfaction, a formal committee maybe called to hear the complaint.
+Student grade appeals must be processed by commencement or in the regular semester immediately following the issuance of the grade in dispute (fall or spring commencements only), regardless of whether the student is enrolled at the university.